 The Graduate Certificate in Urban Ministry is a flexible program allowing community members and seminarians to explore their Christian vocation in urban settings.
 This program allows students from all denominations to think about how to apply their faith to where they work, live, and play.

 Courses are offered during the day and evening.
 Pittsburgh Seminary alums who have completed certain courses within the last 10 years may qualify for advance standing.
-This program is offered through the Seminary's Metro-Urban Institute and can be completed as a stand-alone certificate program or combined with the Master of Divinity, Master of Arts, or Master of Arts in Theology and Ministry degree.
+This program is offered through the Seminary's Metro-Urban Institute and can be completed as a stand-alone certificate program or combined with a master’s degree program.

-Those seeking the certificate must complete six classes (three credit-hours each) of graduate-level course work related to urban ministry with a grade of B or better in each course of the urban focus.
-The Introduction to Urban Ministry class (MU01) and one practicum are included in the required courses.
-All others may be taken as electives.
-Masters degree students will receive credit toward the certificate for their required course Church and Society and must maintain a 2.5 or above overall GPA.
+Those seeking the certificate must complete four classes (three credit-hours each) of graduate-level course work related to urban ministry with a grade of B or better in each course of the urban focus.
+Required courses include those in urban ministry, contextual analysis, and additional elective options.